-Pilots (or auto pilots) are in essence rule-based playlists.
-They automatically generate a list of random tracks according to specific rules you define.
+Pilots (or auto pilots) are, in essence, rule-based playlists.
+They automatically generate a list of tracks according to specific rules you have defined.
 It's an easy way to fill the radio station's program with music during hours where there is no available DJ.
 Pilots can be as simple or as elaborate as you like.
-They can range from "shuffle all songs in the library" to things like "play 1 track by U2, then 3 indie rock tracks, then a jingle that matches the term 'rock' then one track that comes from a soundtrack and then repeat the same recipe".
+They can range from "shuffle all songs in the library" to things like "play 1 track by AC/DC, then 1 indie rock track, then a track that matches the term 'Heavy Metal' then one track that comes from a soundtrack and then repeat the same recipe".

 The idea behind pilots is that you can create many pilots based on your zones and you can schedule them.
 At the management area of the pilots you can see all the available pilots that you have created.

-If you don't have something scheduled at your program, the default pilot is taking over.
-This is an important thing to setup for your radio station.
-Since you have set the rules for the default pilot, you can have in a sense control over what is playing even if you haven't scheduled something.
+If you don't have something scheduled to air on your program, the default pilot take over.
+This is a very important function to setup in your radio station.
+Since you have set the rules for the default pilot, you can, in a sense, have control over what is playing even if you haven't scheduled anything.
 At the example above, "Ballads" is the default pilot.
+Note that, if a default pilot is not set at all or has no criteria, it will basically be a randomly generated mix of all the tracks you have uploaded in the Media Library

 Check out more on how to create or edit a pilot here.